 Every philosophy course is carefully designed to achieve the following overarching goals:

-• To further the College of Liberal Art’s mission to prepare students for lives of critical thinking, cultural awareness, and service
+- To further the College of Arts, Humanities, and Social Service's mission to prepare students for lives of critical thinking, cultural awareness, and service